oscarsaleta/mkefly.github.io/index.md

         </ul>
         <h3>Simulating possible future scenarios:</h3>
         <p>We the logistic model defined above and a non negative binomial distribution as a prior, to obtain the posterior predictive distribution of our model; from which we will sample to generate new data based on our estimated posteriors.
 (Please do not get disturbed by this, if you want to have a rough idea of the concep behind all this go lower to the video title "The Bayesian Trap" by Veritasium).</p>
-        <p>In short the figures show, given the data and our model, what is expect to be observe.</p>
+        <p>In short the figures show, given the data and our model, what is expect to be observe.
+Note that the predictions have the uncertainty into account.
+Meaning that in the cases where few data points are availeble the uncertainty grows i.e. the spam of the predictions.</p>
 		<div class="image">
 			<img src="{% link assets/images/Sigmoid-simulation-linear.png %}" alt="" data-position="center center" />
             <p>.....</p>